rbaydoun/j2k16h/README.md

 * Linux perf tools --> already setup in Jim Instances.
 * The stackcollapse-perf.pl and flamegraph.pl programs come from:
    https://github.com/brendangregg/FlameGraph
-* Java processes are required to have been started with the “-XX:+PreserveFramePointer”
+* Java processes are required to have been started with the `-XX:+PreserveFramePointer` parameter.

 ### Usage - Optional Parameters
     Param 1: Sampling frequency (defaults to 99Hz)